 Even if CAS makes sense when there’s a single user on an account, it doesn’t when the account is for a business establishment offering free Wi-Fi.

 Just about every public free Wi-Fi place has some idiot already slowing down bandwidth by pirating content.

-Unless there’s an exception made in CAS for Starbucks and other places that have Wi-Fi available to customers and/or the public, most businesses will quickly be flagged as pirates under the system.
+Unless there’s an exception made in CAS for Starbucks and other places that have Wi-Fi available to clients and/or the public, most businesses will quickly be flagged as pirates under the system.

 The CAS supposedly contains an exception for public Wi-Fi places like Starbucks.
-The target is residential customers.
+The target is residential clients.

 If an exception is made for public Wi-Fi, what about online access provided by businesses to their employees?
 Is there any large company that doesn’t have a few employees pirating content at work?

 Even the “exception” identified for companies that offer free Wi-Fi acknowledges that “very small businesses” can be subject to CAS copyright infringement alerts.

 This raises the interesting point of fairness to small business.
 Why should the home-based business or the owner of one coffee shop be subject to CAS while exception is made for large companies like Starbucks?

 No. But do you really expect fairness from Hollywood’s anti-piracy vultures?
 What the entertainment industry couldn’t bribe enough politicians to pass, they’re getting by bullying ISPs (who were looking to cut bandwidth by heavy users anyway).